Hafas/nostegama/README.md

 `--userdata-dir=<path>`

 The userdata directory is where Steam stores information of local users.
-If set to `null` Nostegma will try to figure its location by itself, which is usually `C:\Program Files (x86)\Steam\userdata` on Windows, `~/.local/share/Steam/userdata` on Linux and `~/Library/Application Support/Steam/userdata` on OSX.
+If set to `null` Nostegma will try to figure out its location by itself, which is usually `C:\Program Files (x86)\Steam\userdata` on Windows, `~/.local/share/Steam/userdata` on Linux and `~/Library/Application Support/Steam/userdata` on OSX.
 If Nostegma is unable to find the userdata directory you should manually set this value.

 ### Backup
 `config.json`: